sfu-ireceptor/dataloading-curation/test/imgt/README.md

 "Immunoglobulin class-switched B cells provide an active immune axis between CNS and periphery in multiple sclerosis" by Palanichamy et. al.
 (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4176763/).
 The data sets were curated using the iReceptor Data Curation process listed here: http://www.ireceptor.org/curation.
 The full data set from this study is available through the iReceptor Scientific Gateway (http://gateway.ireceptor.org).

+If you are using an iReceptor Turnkey Repository (https://github.com/sfu-ireceptor/turnkey-service-php) please refer to the loading data section of the iReceptor Turnkey documentation.
+This documentation does not apply to you.

-Both examples have a simple shell script that uses the iReceptor Data Loading module to load the data into an iReceptor Mongo repository.
-These shell scripts assume that the data and the data loading modules are components of the iReceptor Turnkey Repository platform (https://github.com/sfu-ireceptor).
+If you choose to use these github repositories directly, there is a simple shell script that uses the iReceptor Data Loading module to load the data into an iReceptor Mongo repository.
+This shell script assumes that the github dataloading_curation (https://github.com/sfu-ireceptor/dataloading-curation), the dataloading_mongo (https://github.com/sfu-ireceptor/dataloading-mongo), and the config (https://github.com/sfu-ireceptor/config) modules are checked out in the same directory and that a local Mongo repository is running.

-Assuming that you are running these shell scripts from within an iReceptor Turnkey system, the following commands will load both the repertoire and rearrangement data into the repository.
+Assuming that you are running these shell scripts as described above, the following commands will load both the repertoire and rearrangement data into the repository.

 ./test_imgt_toy.sh: This will load the data set in the imgt_toy subdirectory into the repository.